oshirokn/oshirokn.github.io/index.md

 [Available on itch.io]()

 As lead designer my major contributions were:
-- game mechanics and character abilities
+- game mechanics and character abilities.
-- combat system
+- combat system.
-- game design document
-- level design
+- level design.
-- iteration on the game mechanics, balancing
+- iteration on the game mechanics, balancing.
-- UX design: visual effects to convey the necessary information to the player
+- UX design: visual effects to convey the necessary information to the player.
-- narrative design: story, environment, characters and intro cutscene
+- narrative design: story, environment, characters and intro cutscene.

 The game has been made in 6 weeks during my studies at Kajaani University of Applied Sciences.
 I was the only designer within the team.